juanise/jvjr-docker-env/README.md

 }
 ```

-Before you build your docker image, probably you need to modify Dockerfile-jvjr file.
+Before you build your docker image, you will probably need to modify Dockerfile-jvjr file.
-You need to tell jvjr-entrypoint.sh where is dist directory and the prefix of *js files.
+You need to tell jvjr-entrypoint.sh where the dist directory is and the prefix of *js files.

 For example:
 ```